Glob (comics): Sumner Samuel Beckwith

-Sumner Samuel Beckwith was a geneticist working for the Pantheon who transformed into a humanoid composed of bog matter after testing an experimental recreation of the Super-Soldier Serum on himself.
-Subsequently, he battles the Hulk, who mistakes him for the original Glob, before being incinerated by the Man-Thing.
+Sumner Samuel Beckwith is a geneticist working for the Pantheon who creates an experimental duplicate of the Super-Soldier Serum after discovering the journals of Ted Sallis, who became Man-Thing due to his own research in recreating the formula.
+The serum turns out to be defective and transforms Beckwith into a creature made of bog matter known as the Glob.
+It flees to the Florida Everglades and battles the Hulk, who mistakes it for the original Glob.
+Glob is incinerated by the Man-Thing's touch after feeling fear.

 Powers and abilities

 Both the Globs are monstrous creatures resembling a semi-solid mass of vegetable matter, with inhuman strength, stamina, and durability, though limited in brainpower and athletics.
 The Globs' bodies are difficult to harm, because their muddy exteriors can absorb physical attacks painlessly.

 Joe Timms became the first Glob as a result from exposure to toxic waste in the swamp.
 As the Golden Brain, it can materialize an electrically-charged duplicate of its Glob form and recreate a physically perfect human body for itself.

 Sumner Beckwith became the second Glob when he injected himself with a duplicate version of the Super-Soldier Formula.
 Unlike the original, it could excrete slime-like material from its own body to smother living beings or regenerate lost limbs.
 He earned a Ph.D. in genetics, before his transformation.